axvonder/NDNSMeatTrends/README.md

 ## 5. Usage

-Run the R scripts in the src/ folder in the following order:
+Run the R scripts in the following order:

 1. transformation.R: Cleans, preprocesses, transforms the raw NDNS data.
 2. combining.R: Combines the transformed dataset (that only works with diet data) with other individual-level and household-level NDNS datasets.